vaquarkhan/Cassandra-with-Springboot-microservice-Spark-Hive-dataload/README.md

 ### Column family:
 A column family is a database object that contains columns of related data.
 It is a tuple (pair) that consists of a key-value pair, where the key is mapped to a value that is a set of columns.
 In analogy with relational databases, a column family is as a "table", each key-value pair being a "row".
 Each column is a tuple (triplet) consisting of a column name, a value, and a timestamp.
 In a relational database table, this data would be grouped together within a table with other non-related data.

+- A column family consists of multiple rows.
+- Each row can contain a different number of columns to the other rows.
+And the columns don’t have to match the columns in the other rows (i.e. they can have different column names, data types, etc).
+- Each column is contained to its row.
+It doesn’t span all rows like in a relational database.
+Each column contains a name/value pair, along with a timestamp.
+Note that this example uses Unix/Epoch time for the timestamp.

 ![Alt Text](https://i.stack.imgur.com/rPdYd.jpg )